Does Medicare Cover Continuous Glucose Monitors for Diabetes?

 What Brands Are Covered?

 Most brands currently on the market are covered through Medicare.
-This includes Medtronic, Dexcom, Eversense and Freestyle Libre 1 and 2.
+Some of the glucose meter brands include Medtronic, Dexcom, Eversense and Freestyle Libre 3, 2, and 1.
 In the past, Medicare only covered non-adjunctive monitors, which don’t require a finger stick glucose check to confirm findings.
 The new rules allow beneficiaries to also get adjunctive monitors, where users perform a finger stick test to ensure accuracy before making dosing decisions.

 Who Qualifies for Continuous Glucose Monitors Through Medicare?